 Dr Mitchell Welch

-Lecturer in Computational Science - Precision Agriculture Research Group (PARG); School of Science and Technology
+Senior Lecturer in Computational Science , Computer Science - Precision Agriculture Research Group (PARG); School of Science and Technology

 Phone: +61 2 6773 5004

-Mitchell Welch is currently working as a lecturer at the University of New England after completing his postgraduate research and undergraduate studies in computer science.
-Before completing his postgraduate studies, Mitchell worked as a software engineer, focusing on the development and customisation of cloud-hosted, SaaS, systems and the integration of these information systems for customer relationship management.
-Mitchell has worked on several research projects, including the application of artificial intelligence techniques to fingerprint recognition systems and the modules for a national scale model for emerging livestock disease threats to Australia.
+Mitchell Welch is currently working as a Senior Lecturer at the University of New England after completing his postgraduate research and undergraduate studies in Computer and Data science.
+Previously, Mitchell worked as a software engineer, focusing on the development and customisation of cloud-hosted software, database systems and the integration platforms that connect enterprise information systems together.

-Mitchells' current research interests involve the development of the technologies to construct large-scale, agent-based, simulations of complex systems with a focus on agricultural applications for decision support.
-This research has included the application of parallel processing technologies (including NVidia CUDA), data compression techniques and the integration of Geographical Information systems to produce highly detailed agent-base simulations for invasive species.
+Since 2014 Mitchell has worked on a range of research projects focusing on data science, machine learning and high-performance computing.
+His PhD project focused on the development of an Agent-Based Models for the establishment and spread of invasive insects and their situated effects on Australia’s agricultural industries.
+This research has included the application of parallel processing technologies (including NVidia CUDA), data compression techniques and the integration of Geographical Information systems (GIS) to produce highly detailed agent-base simulations.

 BCompSc(Hons) UNE, PhD UNE

 - Agent-based Modelling in Ecology, Agriculture and Biology